syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 {% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img3.png" %}

 Open **Visual Studio** and create a new project by clicking **New Project**.
 Select the **Web** category.
 Select the **ASP.NET Empty Web Application** template, and then click **OK**.
-The following screen shot displays a Project Creation Wizard:
+The following screenshot of a Project Creation Wizard is displayed:

 {% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img4.png" %}

 ##Create HTML page

 To create a new web form in the application, right-click on the project and select Add.
-The following screen shot shows the Add New Item Wizard.
+The following screenshot shows the Add New Item Wizard.

 {% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img5.png" %}